azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

 **AWS X-Ray = distributed tracing.**

-It follows a request across multiple services.
+It follows a request as it moves through different services.

+Example:

 ```text
 Client